 For instance, museums with priceless artwork would be given special consideration during a wildfire.
 Transportation networks can be utilized for evacuation.
 Medical centers would be given priority for critical resources during disasters that have caused widespread injuries.

-At Grand Canyon University, our vibrant campus is full of students and working professionals who are all striving to make the world a better, safer place.
-Enhance your skills for the betterment of your community by earning your Master of Science in Leadership with an Emphasis in Disaster Preparedness and Executive Fire Leadership.
-Take the first step today by clicking on the Request More Information button at the top of the website.
+With Grand Canyon University’s Master Of Science In Leadership with an Emphasis in Homeland Security and Emergency Management, you can become a prepared professional and build a career that aims to help others in times of crises.
+Our vibrant campus is full of students and working professionals who are all striving to make the world a better, safer place.
+Take the first step today by clicking on the Request Info button at the top of the website.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.